 We didn't get anywhere with it the first time.

-They'll just mock it.
+They'll just mock at me.

-We talk ourselves into shutting up.
+We talk ourselves into shutting up because it's going to make somebody mad.

-It's gonna make us look bad.
+It's going to make us look bad.

 Meanwhile, in Wisconsin, look what they can do.